What Is Continuous Deployment? Definition and Overview

 Delivering based on business needs:

 Enterprises may release on demand.
 It significantly enhances business agility when deployment and release get separated.
-And efforts are made to guarantee both are automated and low-risk.
+Efforts are made to guarantee both are automated and low-risk.

 A release, for instance, can be in production ahead of a marketing target, allowing maximum business flexibility in maximizing all elements of value delivery.